SwiftKickMobile/SwiftMessages/README.md

 // Or for a view that implements `Identifiable`:
 SwiftMessages.hide(id: someId)

+// Or hide when the number of calls to show() and hideCounted(id:) for a
+// given message ID are equal.
+This can be useful for messages that may be
+// shown from  multiple code paths to ensure that all code paths are ready to hide.
+SwiftMessages.hideCounted(id: someId)
 ````

 Multiple instances of `SwiftMessages` can be used to show more than one message at a time.
 Note that the static `SwiftMessages.show()` and other static APIs on `SwiftMessage` are just convenience wrappers around the shared instance `SwiftMessages.sharedInstance`):